ANTsX/ANTsPy/README.md

 visualization, other useful utility functions.

 <i>ANTsPy</i> also provides a beautiful opportunity for users to quickly wrap their <i>ITK</i> (or general C++)
-code without having to build an entire IO/plotting/wrapping code base from scratch - see [ITK Wrap Guide](tutorials/UsingITK.md) for a succinct tutorial.
+code in Python without having to build an entire IO/plotting/wrapping code base from scratch - see [ITK Wrap Guide](tutorials/UsingITK.md) for a succinct tutorial.

 If you want to contribute to <i>ANTsPy</i> or simply want to learn about the package architecture